High Cholesterol In Women Not Same Heart Attack Risk As For Men

 Why are women protected?

-In 1997 research in England showed that progesterone is effective in relaxing coronary artries which have gone into spasm, and that excess oestrogen (oestrogen dominance) can in fact cause spasm.
+As far back as 1997 research in England showed that progesterone is effective in relaxing coronary arteries which have gone into spasm, and that excess oestrogen (oestrogen dominance) can cause spasm.

-As most menopausal womens heart attacks are due to heart spasm, not narrowing of the coronary arteries as in men, this is obviusly an important factor in demonstrating the protective role of progestrone in preventing potentially fatal heart attacks.
+This is obviously an important factor in demonstrating the protective role of progesterone in preventing potentially fatal heart attacks.

 Minimising the risk